Cypress-Fairbanks Independent School District: Transportation

 In 2009, in the midst of budget deficits caused by decreased state funding, the board voted to only have school bus services for a resident who lives more than two miles from his or her school, as opposed to having service for residents living more than one mile away.
 Activity (late) bus service was also discontinued for most CFISD schools.
 Bus service continued and was expanded to accommodate student mothers, delivering mothers and their children to schools and district funded daycares on campus.
 If a student has to cross a major street then bus service is available even if the student lives within 2 miles of the school.
 Starting in the beginning of 2013-2014 school year, activity (late) bus service are back for most CFISD schools and in the 2014 CFISD Bond, the board voted to bring back school bus services for residents living more than one mile away starting in the 2014-2015 school year.

 Schools

 High schools

-There are 12 high schools in unincorporated Harris County and one in Jersey Village, a total of 13 high schools in the district.
+The district has 12 high schools.
+Eleven are located in unincorporated Harris County, and one in Jersey Village.